There's much confusion surrounding creativity and innovation.

 Of course, the very term "innovation" connotes something new and different.
 Still, paying attention to companies that are consistently innovative in their industries is always a good practice.

-Consider these companies that use the principles of design thinking to achieve their strategic goals:
+Consider some of the world's leading companies that use the principles of design thinking to achieve their strategic goals:

 - Proctor & Gamble embraced innovation under former CEO A.G.
 Lafley.
 During his tenure, P&G's value increased by more than $100 billion.
 In 2000, it had 10 billion-dollar consumer brands; today, it has 22.